lilyso/team-profile-generator/README.md

 ```

 Follow the prompts to first enter manager details and continue to add engineers and interns.
 When your team details have been entered, exit the application and your html page will be generated.

-## Room for Improvement

-Include areas you believe need improvement / could be improved.
-Also add TODOs for future development.

-Room for improvement:

-- Improvement to be done 1
-- Improvement to be done 2

-To do:

-- Feature to be added 1
-- Feature to be added 2

 ## Contact